firatgoktepe/Book-Api/readme.md

-# Develop and Deploy a Scalable RESTful API using Node.js & Mongo.
+# Develop and Deploy a Scalable REST API using Node.js & Mongo.

 ## Full Crud Operations: